Julie-Steele/Julie-Steele.github.io/goals-and-challenges.md

 ---
 # Challenges

 ## Current Short Term

 - 2 hours of research/day for 1 week (11/19)
 - Run every other day for 2 weeks (11/18)
   - Running at the front is worlds different from the back mentally for me for some reason
+- Must touch phone for 5 mississippi before clicking on for 1 week (11/26)
+  - arghhh the dopamine

 ## Current Ongoing

+- No silent elevator rides
-- Donating at least 10% income (https://www.givingwhatwecan.org/)
+- Donating at least 10% income [https://www.givingwhatwecan.org/](https://www.givingwhatwecan.org/)
-- Phone locked to max 30 mins YouTube+TikTok and max 20 mins Instagram
+- Phone locked to max 30 mins YouTube+TikTok and max 20 mins Instagram (for over a year now I think!)
   - Going great!
-Highly recommend
-- No silent elevator rides
+Highly recommend.
+Have someone else set the password
+- Improving my singing!
+Doing next sing and random acapella with Shreya
 - Will accept challenges of 10+ minutes of silent staring inspired by artist [Marina Abramović](https://www.moma.org/learn/moma_learning/marina-abramovic-marina-abramovic-the-artist-is-present-2010/)
   - Boring and deep

 ## Past Challenges

-- Never tell anyone anything that happens to me (except work related or emergencies), no photos, for 1 week (started 7/10) SUCCESS as a test of if I only do crazy things / creative learning things for the story
+- Never tell anyone anything that happens to me (except work related or emergencies), no photos, for 1 week (started 7/10) COMPLETED as a test of if I only do crazy things / creative learning things for the story
   - Can't say much, but was refreshing and would do again
-- Pointing north on the hour every hour ish for 1 week (started 3/12) to become better at directions SUCCESS
+- Pointing north whenever I remember to for 1 week (started 3/12) to become better at directions COMPLETED
-  - Arghh this is so hard
+  - I didn't get any better at it
-- Prove everything assumed in my Linear class (started 2/6) SUCCESS (most)
+- Prove everything assumed in my Linear class (started 2/6) COMPLETED (most)
   - Always recommend this in all math classes
 - Don’t ask for anything for a day (3/21) challenged by Tinah FAILED
   - I keep on forgetting!
 Just in casual “Hey could you look at this photo etc”
 - Diary at least 1 sentence a day for 1 month, include happy moments (started 3/18) challenged by Nora FAILED
   - I haven't been as inspired to diary since COVID (and being more lonely) since I prefer to tell people.
 I guess you reading this this is a version of a diary.
-- Listening to [Love on Top by Beyoncé](https://open.spotify.com/track/1z6WtY7X4HQJvzxC4UgkSf?si=07dd6dd216d545d5) before any focused work session to build a focusing habit (started 2/6) challenged by Zach SUCCESS
+- Listening to [Love on Top by Beyoncé](https://open.spotify.com/track/1z6WtY7X4HQJvzxC4UgkSf?si=07dd6dd216d545d5) before any focused work session to build a focusing habit (started 2/6) challenged by Zach COMPLETED
   - 3/18 Don’t feel an association with the song yet, but the ritual of saying “I’m going to work now” seems to work
   - Will continue work vibe type habits
-- Vegan for 1 week (started 2/5) challenged by Ryan SUCCESS with a couple of mistakes
+- Vegan for 1 week (started 2/5) challenged by Ryan COMPLETED with a couple of mistakes
   - I continue to be vegetarian (except if meat would not cause more suffering ex: would be thrown away)
   - Easier than I thought in the dining hall
 - Phone black and white extended 2 weeks (started 1/26) FAILED
   - Too annoying
-- Phone black and white for 1 week (started 1/26) challenged by Alex SUCCESS
+- Phone black and white for 1 week (started 1/26) challenged by Alex COMPLETED
   - I want to do this again next time I feel too phone addicted

-## Want to do

-- Drinking water/ enough water
-- No silent elevator rides/ waiting before class etc
-- Learn about a stranger's life every day
-- Say hi to everyone that you pass
-- Complimenting people

 **Send me more challenge ideas!**